alfar0x/alfar-linea/README.md

 5. Select the desired mode and the corresponding config file

 ## Job generator
 The job generator mode uses private keys, proxies (optional), and configurations to execute jobs.
 It generates jobs and executes them.
-You can check all possible jobs in `all-jobs.md`

 ### Config
 There are two main block types: `fixed` and `dynamic`.
 The dynamic config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
 To get started, copy the `config/block.example.json5` file, rename it as needed, and adjust the following values: